skittleson/DoCodeThatMatters/src/content/blog/running-local-llms-for-coding.md

   - opencode
   - ampere
   - homelab
+  - mixture of experts
+  - vllm
+  - speculative decoding
 date: 2026-08-19
+modified: 2026-08-19
-description: I run a coding LLM locally on a single RTX 3090 Ti.
-Here is how I pick a model, why the quant type quietly broke one build, and how one missing sampler flag fixed my looping problem.
+description: How I run a coding LLM locally on a single RTX 3090 Ti — the model journey from Claude-distilled to a dense 27B coder, why MoE beat dense for speed, why I stayed on llama.cpp over vLLM on Ampere, and the quant type and sampler flag that quietly bit me.
 image: /images/rtx-3090.jpg
 alt: An NVIDIA GeForce RTX 3090-class 24GB graphics card, the GPU I run local coding models on.
 imageWidth: 1200